 The bit in the middle

 It is characteristic of the typical Cretan to know the absolute truth about most things, though that truth tends to vary from Cretan to Cretan.
 It is therefore difficult to tell you with any certainty where Topanas district stops and Splanzia starts, or whether the area in the middle belongs to neither.
 In any case, it is a warren of lanes and well worth exploring for its beauty and the occasional restaurant one finds there.
-The area is bordered to the south by the market and to the north by Sifaka Street with its Cretan knife shops (which also sell attractive old tinned copperware).
+The area is bordered to the south by the market and to the north by Sifaka Street and the inner City walls.

 Tombazi harbor Front

 This esplanade runs the length of the Western section of the Venetian Harbour.
 It is a wonderful area to walk, drink and eat and where many Greeks will spend much of their time in Chania.
-Ta Neoria is a particularly pleasant place to enjoy seafood and watch the world go by (their fried koutsomoures – like a small red mullet – are excellent if in season), while Glossitses is memorable for the quality and imagination of its dishes (squid ink risotto or salt cod with garlic and potatoes are heavenly).
+Ta Neoria is a particularly pleasant place to enjoy seafood and watch the world go by (their fried koutsomoures – like a small red mullet – are excellent if in season), while ta Halkina is memorable for its lamb.

-Bars abound – on the adjacent street the Birreria is recommended by beer lovers and the incredibly noisy Baraki is popular with local carousers.
+Bars abound – on the adjacent street the incredibly noisy Baraki is popular with local carousers.

 Nea Chora is effectively Chania’s city beach area.
 It is some 10 minutes’ walk from the Western edge of the Old Town.
 The beach is clean and sandy and is lined with a number of pleasant seafood restaurants, the best being Achilleas, the last one (see recommendations).